Delors/reStructuredTextToLectureDoc2/ld_base_example.rst

 \
 --

-A slide without an explicit title can be created by explicitly creating an empty title:
+A slide without an explicit title can be created by explicitly creating an empty title.

 .. admonition:: Example
     :class: far-far-smaller